hpahama/Math280_hw1/Task3.md

 plt.show()
 ```
 ### Step 8.
 Output Conclusion
-Looks like the initial guess of [0.707, 0.707] was right.
-This unit vector captures the maximum variation in the dataset and evenly balances the contributions between both x and y directions.
-With the highest total variation and confirmed by the scatterplot, this vector aligns nicely with the direction of maximum variability.
+I started with an initial guess for a unit vector [0.707, 0.707], which balances the contributions between x and y directions.
+This vector was normalized to a magnitude of 1.
+I then calculated the total variation using this vector and compared it with three other vectors.
+The result was clear—my initial vector [0.707, 0.707] achieved the highest total variation of 6.02, confirming it was the best choice.
+The scatterplot and the line spanned by this vector further substantiated that it aligns perfectly with the direction of maximum variability in the dataset.